leighlars/slapjack/README.md

 - Players alternate turns playing cards face-up into the central pile (ex a player can’t deal twice in a row)
 - Any player can slap at any time, with several outcomes:
 - **The entire central pile is added to the player’s hand, and their hand is shuffled automatically when:**
-- A) If a player slaps when a Jack is on top of the central pile,
+- A Jack is slapped on top of the central pile,
-- B) If a player slaps when a Double or a pair (two cards of the same number - such as two Aces, or two Fives, or two Queens),
+- A Double or a pair (two cards of the same number - such as two Aces, or two Fives, or two Queens) is slapped on top of central pile,
-- C) Or if a player slaps when a Sandwich (two cards of the same number - such as two Aces, or two Fives, or two Queens, separated by a different card in the middle) is on top of the central pile.
+- A Sandwich (two cards of the same number - such as two Aces, or two Fives, or two Queens, separated by a different card in the middle) is on top of the central pile.
 - Otherwise, the player who slapped loses the card on top of their hand and it is added to the bottom of their opponent’s hand.
-- **If one player loses all their cards, they have one chance to not lose and continue the game:**
+- **If one player loses all their cards (sudden death mode):**
 - The player with cards left continues to deal from their hand into the central pile (they are now allowed to deal multiple times in a row!).
 If the player with cards left deals all their cards into the center without revealing a Jack, the central pile returns to that player’s hand, is shuffled, and the player must continue to deal until a Jack is revealed
-- Sandwiches and doubles no longer count.
+- Sandwiches, doubles, and badslap conditions are no longer in effect.
-- If the player with cards slaps on a jack, or player with no cards slaps on a non-jack, the player with cards wins and it's game over.
+- If the player with cards slaps on a jack, or player without cards slaps on a non-jack, the player with cards wins and it's game over.
 - If the player without cards slaps on a jack, or the player with cards slaps on a non-jack, the central pile goes to the player without cards, and the game resumes as normal.

 ## Progression